twr14152/go2run/README.md

 # go2run
-Using Go to manage network devices.
+Using Go to run (manage) your network devices.

 Work in Progress.....